cmplank/cache-cdn/README.md

 - This library requires node ^7.0.0

-cache-cdn combines two features:
+cache-cdn:
-- downloading cdn dependencies to a specified directory
+- downloads cdn dependencies to a specified directory
-- writing cdn script/link tags into your html
+- writes cdn script/link tags into your html
+- keeps track of downloaded cdn libs to avoid re-fetching

 ## Setup